OPEnSLab-OSU/Max-Loom2/README.md

   * Visualization of function and current input and output values along the curve
   * Histogram of recent values
 ##### Inlets
-  1. Value to Scale: Stream of data (or single value), representing ‘x’ values to specified functions (should be in [0,1])
+  1. `Value to Scale`: Stream of data (or single value), representing ‘x’ values to specified functions (should be in [0,1])
 ##### Outlets
-  1. Scaled Value: Stream of data mapped through the specified equation
+  1. `Scaled Value`: Stream of data mapped through the specified equation

 ### Aux_ScaleLinear
 ##### Description